RMIT-Ace/rmit-ace.github.io/_posts/2025-05-02-porting-unity-app-to-apple.md

 <!--more-->

+# Sample Projects and Setup Instructions

+- For Unity and Xcode setup instructions and sample projects I used for porting, see: [Unity on Apple](https://github.com/RMIT-Ace/unity-on-apple) (NOTE: Access via invitation only)

 # Next Step - R&D Plan

 - [ ] Research into Unity's Poly Spatial technology and create 3D volume and immersive features

-[ ] Research how to access Vision Pro's gesture control from Unity app
+- [ ] Research how to access Vision Pro's gesture control from Unity app